Data-Driven Predictive Control Towards Multi-Agent Motion Planning With Non-Parametric Closed-Loop Behavior Learning: Non-Parametric Closed-Loop Behavior Learning for Multi-Agent Motion Planning

-To find a suitable controller in a data-driven manner, the terminology persistently exciting is commonly used, which reveals that the input signal is sufficiently rich to excite the output signal such that the system's information can be characterized using the measurement data~\cite{lorenzen2019robust}.

-As follows, the pertinent definition of a sequence which is stated as being persistently exciting is given. \begin{definition} A sequence $u=\{u_k\}_1^T$ with $u_k \in \mathbb{R}^m$ is persistently exciting of order $L$ if the generalized Hankel matrix has full row rank. \end{definition}
+As follows, the pertinent definition of a sequence that is stated as being persistently exciting is given. \begin{definition} A sequence $u=\{u_k\}_1^T$ with $u_k \in \mathbb{R}^m$ is persistently exciting of order $L$ if the generalized Hankel matrix has full row rank. \end{definition}

-\begin{remark} In linear algebra, a Hankel matrix is a square matrix, where each ascending skew-diagonal from left to right is constant.
+\begin{remark} In general, a Hankel matrix is a square matrix, where each ascending skew-diagonal from left to right is constant.
 In this work, the term generalized Hankel matrix is used because it is not necessary to be a square matrix. \end{remark}

-In the remaining text, $T_{p}$ denotes the length of the past data, $T_{f}$ denotes the length of the future data, $T_\textup{num}$ denotes the number of input/output measurements, $L$ represents the exciting order.
+In the remaining text, $T_{p}$ and $T_{f}$ denote the length of past data and future data, respectively. $T_\textup{num}$ denotes the number of input/output measurements, $L$ represents the exciting order.
 Recall that $n$, $m$, and $q$ represent the number of the state variables, input variables, and output variables, respectively.

-To generate the input/output measurement data for each agent, we propose the injection of a signal to the input channels of each agent.
+To generate the input/output measurement data for each agent, we inject a signal to the input channels of each agent.
 In this work, we consider the system input signal as the noise generated from the uniform distribution, and the input signal is denoted by $u_d$.
 At the same time, the corresponding system output signal is measured, which is denoted by $y_d$.

-Then, we partition the collected data into the past data and the future data.
+Referring to~\cite{coulson2019data}, we partition the collected data into the past data and the future data.
 Here, we define

 where $U_p$ and $Y_p$ comprise the first $T_{p}$ block rows of the corresponding generalized Hankel matrix, $U_f$ and $Y_f$ comprise the last $T_{f}$ block rows of the corresponding generalized Hankel matrix; subscripts $(\cdot)_p$ and $(\cdot)_f$ denote the past data and the future data, respectively.
 It is pertinent to note that matrices $U$ and $Y$ are collected offline, and more specificly, they are organized as follows:

 Notably, we have $U\in\mathbb{R}^{ m(T_{p}+T_{f})\times (T_\textup{num}-T_{p}-T_{f}+1)}$ and $Y \in\mathbb{R}^{q(T_{p}+T_{f})\times (T_\textup{num}-T_{p}-T_{f}+1)}$.